Soft Tissue Sarcomas

 - Alveolar soft part sarcoma

-The complex nature of sarcomas requires a sophisticated medical team.
-Treatment requires a coordinated, multi-disciplinary team approach at a high level center with extensive resources and medical professionals experienced in and dedicated to the treatment of these relatively rare, but important cancers.
+The complex nature of sarcomas treatment requires a sophisticated medical team.
+Treatment requires a coordinated, multi-disciplinary team approach at a high-level center with extensive resources and medical professionals experienced in and dedicated to the treatment of these relatively rare, but important cancers.

 Soft tissue sarcoma at an early stage rarely causes any symptoms, and tumors can grow quite large before they are felt.
 The first symptom is usually a painless lump.
-As soft tissue tumors grows and begins to press against nearby nerves and muscles, pain or soreness can occur.
+As soft tissue tumors grow and begin to press against nearby nerves and muscles, pain or soreness can occur.